FilipDeVos/sp_select/README.markdown

  - use the PIVOT statement to pivot the key/value results to the original table layout

 Note: All the fields in the resultset will have the type `VARCHAR(6000)`

+The procedure `sp_select_get_rowcount` will use the same system to pinpoint the `object_id` and will query the `sys.dm_db_partition_stats` dmv to get the rowcount.
+Do note that this view depends on the statistics on the table, so the rowcount can be off a bit.
+If you suspect this is the case, you can run `DBCC UPDATEUSAGE (myDatabaseName,"mySchema.myTable");` to recalculate the rowcounts.

 [1]: http://mcflyamorim.wordpress.com/2010/05/31/fabiano-vs-dbcc-page/
 [2]: http://sqlblog.com/blogs/jonathan_kehayias/archive/2009/09/29/what-session-created-that-object-in-tempdb.aspx